suocle/DrFARM-Source-Code/README.md

 We also need to install a modified version of `remMap` (which is no longer on CRAN) available on this repository:

     install.packages("remMap_0.2-0.tar.gz", repos = NULL)

+If you are interested in replicating simulation II, you will also need to install `mvnfast`:

+    install.packages("mvnfast")

 # Demo